Filip Stojanović (politician)

-Filip Stojanović (Филип Стојановић; born 10 August 1944) is a politician in Serbia.
-He has served several terms in the parliaments of Yugoslavia, Serbia and Montenegro, and Serbia as a member of the far-right Serbian Radical Party.
+Filip Stojanović (Филип Стојановић; 10 August 1944 – 15 January 2026) was a Serbian politician.
+He served several terms in the parliaments of Yugoslavia, Serbia and Montenegro, and Serbia as a member of the far-right Serbian Radical Party.

 Early life and private career

 Stojanović was born in Šilovo, a village near Gnjilane, Kosovo, shortly before the end of the Nazi German occupation of the region in World War II.
 His family continued to live in Šilovo following the establishment the following year of the Autonomous Region of Kosovo and Metohija as part of the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 In 1953, they moved to Gnjilane.
 Stojanović trained in association football and attended the University of Belgrade's Faculty of Sports.
 After serving with the Yugoslav People's Army in Knin and Nova Gorica, he moved to Požarevac and played with FK Mladi Radnik.
 In 1978, he returned to his home area and became secretary-general of FK FK Crvena zvezda Gnjilane (Red Star Gnjilane).
 He became the director of Hotel Kristal in Gnjilane in 1989.
 After the conclusion of the Kosovo War, he moved to Belgrade.